mdawsonuk/streamdeck-agh/README.md

   </p>
 </p>

-Big thanks to [John Holbrook's streamdeck-pihole](https://github.com/johnholbrook/streamdeck-pihole) for providing a great project for providing great reading material and inspiration to understand how to create the plugin
+Big thanks to [John Holbrook's streamdeck-pihole](https://github.com/johnholbrook/streamdeck-pihole) for providing a great project, great reading material and inspiration to understand how to create the plugin

 ## Contributing